asyml/forte/docs/ontology_generation.md

     ```

 * Run the cleanup command and observe the directory structure.
 The cleanup preserves the
-partial directory structure in the case there exists files that are not generated by the framework.
+partial directory structure in the case that there are files that are not generated by the framework.
     ```bash
     $ generate_ontology clean --dir user-project/src